U.S. Government Workshttps://www.usa.gov/government-works

 https://www.ontario.ca/page/open-government-licence-ontariohttps://www.ontario.ca/page/open-government-licence-ontario

-If you are interested in obtaining a copy of this data, see LIO Support - Large Data Ordering Instructions.
+See the LIO Support - Large Data Ordering Instructions to obtain a copy of data for projects that are not yet available for direct download.
 Data can be requested by project area or a set of tiles.
 To determine which project contains your area of interest or to view single tiles, zoom in on the map above and click.
 For bulk tile orders follow the link in the Additional Documentation section below to download the tile index in shapefile format.
 Data sizes by project area are listed below.

 The Ontario Point Cloud (Lidar-Derived) consists of points containing elevation and intensity information derived from returns collected by an airborne topographic lidar sensor.
 The minimum point cloud classes are Unclassified, Ground, Water, High and Low Noise.
 The data is structured into non-overlapping 1-km by 1-km tiles in LAZ format.